-- 1. "Breed" means a standard game bird type, breed or strain or a recognized or popular breed or hybrid. - 2.
-"Equivalent youth poultry projects" means projects involving roosters that are equivalent to projects sponsored by Future Farmers of America (FFA) or 4-H, such as a Grange sponsored poultry project involving roosters, or an independent youth poultry project involving roosters with a person showing at county fairs, state fairs and/or poultry shows. - 3.
-"Legacy rooster" means a rooster formerly involved in a youth poultry project when the youth has "aged-out" of the project or a rooster that a legitimate poultry hobbyist formerly bred or showed but no longer breeds or shows due to the age or health of the rooster. - 4.
-"Legitimate poultry hobbyist" means a person who owns and breeds poultry for exhibition or sale of offspring in accordance with accepted poultry raising practices that comply with applicable federal and state laws and regulations. - 5.
+1. "Breed" means a standard game bird type, breed or strain or a recognized or popular breed or hybrid.

+- 2. "Comprehensive Plan" means the revised Comprehensive Plan for Flood Control Ventura County Watershed Protection District adopted by the Board of Supervisors of the Ventura County Watershed Protection District in 1960, and on file in the office of the Clerk of the Board, as modified or amended by the Board of Supervisors of the Ventura County Watershed Protection District on October 11, 1994, which Comprehensive Plan as modified or amended delineates the number and longitudinal limits of watercourses within the incorporated and unincorporated areas of the Ventura County Watershed Protection District over which the Ventura County Watershed Protection District exercises jurisdiction for flood control zone work. - 3.
+"Equivalent youth poultry projects" means projects involving roosters that are equivalent to projects sponsored by Future Farmers of America (FFA) or 4-H, such as a Grange sponsored poultry project involving roosters, or an independent youth poultry project involving roosters with a person showing at county fairs, state fairs and/or poultry shows. - 4.
+"Legacy rooster" means a rooster formerly involved in a youth poultry project when the youth has "aged-out" of the project or a rooster that a legitimate poultry hobbyist formerly bred or showed but no longer breeds or shows due to the age or health of the rooster. - 5.
+"Legitimate poultry hobbyist" means a person who owns and breeds poultry for exhibition or sale of offspring in accordance with accepted poultry raising practices that comply with applicable federal and state laws and regulations. - 6.
 "Parcel" means an area of land having fixed boundaries depicted on or described by a tentative map, final map, parcel map or instrument of conveyance for the purpose of defining land to be held, actually or potentially, in fee title as a discrete unit, or a permit area as determined by the Ventura County Planning Director.
-Licenses, easements, streets, alleys and similar rights-of-way are not parcels. - 6.
-"Person" means any natural person, firm, corporation, organization, company, association, business, trust, joint-stock organization, partnership, joint venture, or club, or the agent, servant, manager, officer, employee, lessee or sublessee of any of them. - 7.
-"Rooster" or "cock" means any male chicken that is six months old or older, or has full adult plumage, or is capable of crowing.
+Licenses, easements, streets, alleys and similar rights-of-way are not parcels. - 7.
+"Person" means any natural person, firm, corporation, organization, company, association, business, trust, joint-stock organization, partnership, joint venture, or club, or the agent, servant, manager, officer, employee, lessee or sublessee of any of them. - 8.
+"Rooster" or "cock" means any male chicken that is six months old or older, or has full adult plumage, or is capable of crowing. - 9.
+"Watercourse" means any natural or artificial watercourse, including any stream, river, creek, ditch, channel, canal, conduit, drain, waterway, gully, ravine or arroyo or wash within the incorporated or unincorporated areas of the Ventura County Watershed Protection District in which waters flow in a definite direction or course either continuously or intermittently, and which has a definite channel, bed and banks: (a) To the extent described in or shown on the Comprehensive Plan; (b) To the extent owned, controlled, improved, operated or maintained by the Ventura County Watershed Protection District; or, (c) To the extent shown on the Master Plan of Drainage for the area within the boundaries of any special zone, established pursuant to the provisions of Sections 6.1 et seq., of the Ventura County Watershed Protection District Act, Water Code Appendix, Chapter 46.